THE REVERSE-FUNNEL STRATEGY

 Problem

-Silent defaults routed users into 'Ship to Home' without intent.
+Silent defaults routed users into "Ship to Home" without intent.
 The swipe-based calendar hid available dates when transit exceeded 3 days, making date selection feel broken on mobile.

 Solution